Dōjō.

 Creative leaders who feel the standard slipping before the numbers say it out loud.

 Raise the bar.
-Keep it human.
+Stay unmistakable.